DanPeled/WoopWoop-Game-Engine/README.md

 # WoopWoop Game Engine
 > A game engine built in C# using the Raylib library.

-# Building a project:
-In order to build the sample project provided with it, you will only need to run the `dotnet build` command, and to run it run the `dotnet run` command in your command prompt.
+# Importing the library:
+In order to import the library using nuget use the `dotnet add package WoopWoopEngine` command.

+# Core features:
+- Entity Components System (ECS) : used to handle entity events and actions
+- In-code editor built with the engine itself to provide customizability to users willing to make changes
+- Event-based actions in systems
+- Built in support for in-game UI
+- Textures support
+- Built in box-collider using SAT collision checking